Understanding Required Minimum Distributions at Age 73

 - Age 65-72: Convert $75,000 annually, staying within the 22% bracket

-- Total converted: $600,000
+- Total converted over 8 years: $600,000

-- Tax paid on conversions: approximately $132,000
+- Tax paid on those conversions: approximately $132,000

-- RMDs avoided on this amount: $22,600+ annually starting at 73
+- RMDs avoided on that $600K: $22,600+ annually starting at 73

-- Tax-free growth and withdrawals for life
+- Plus tax-free growth and withdrawals for the rest of your life

 How Rollovers Affect Your RMD Calculation

-Timing matters.
 If you want to delay the impact:

 - Complete rollovers in January, not December